types of water lilies

 Chromatella Water Lily

-Another beautiful water lily, this small plant has yellow flowers that are very bright.
+Another beautiful flower, this small plant has yellow flowers that are very bright.
 They bloom during the day.
 It’s another dwarf variety of water lilies.
 It’s very delicate and only tolerates light shade and partial sun.

 Pygmaea Helvola Water Lily